 A contingency fund has been designated by the organization's Board of Directors and is to be used in accordance with the Board's on-going direction.
-On an annual basis, 15% of the investment income earned on the unrestricted investments is transferred from unrestricted net assets to internally restricted net assets.
-For the 2014 fiscal year \$4,263 (2013 - \$4,436) of investment income was transferred to the contingency fund from unrestricted net assets.
+On an annual basis, 15% of the unrestricted investment income realized on investments, which excludes the net change in the balance of the unrealized gain or loss on investments, is transferred from unrestricted net assets to internally restricted net assets.
+For the 2017 fiscal year \$2,553 (2016 - \$8,665) of unrestricted investment income was transferred to the contingency fund from unrestricted net assets.